-Would you list effective communication as the most important tool in your organizations’ tool box?
+Although it could be thought of as the most important tool in any organizations’ quality tool box, would you list it as the most important tool in your organizations’ tool box?

-What’s in most organizations’ quality tool boxes?
-Ask a quality manager and they will cite you a host of examples, such as:
+Ask a quality manager and they will cite you a host of examples of their quality tools, such as:

 - Control charts